nikolasbasler/BEARCAVE/README.md

     specifically stated otherwise, a mismatch parameter (-n) of 0.04 is used.

--   Low quality reads are filtered from the alignment by SAMtools (version 1.3.1.) \[4\] "view" with a threshold (-q) of 30 which is then sorted with SAMtools "sort".
+-   The alignment is edited by SAMtools (version 1.3.1.) \[4\]: Low quality reads are removed by SAMtools "view" with a threshold (-q) of 30, the alignment is sorted with "sort" before duplicate reads are collapsed with "rmdup" and the alignment is indexed with "index".

--   Like the trimming and merging scripts, all paths to files and programs are hard-coded into the scripts.
+-   Like in the trimming and merging scripts, all paths to files and programs are hard-coded into the scripts.
 This is to reduce the potential for alternative software versions or data files located outside the BEARCAVE being used for analysis.